ahmedfaaid/jnoble/packages/api/README.md

 - [ ] - filter candidates by parameter
 - [ ] - add job title and date of birth columns to candidate entity
 - [ ] - make most fields nullable
+- [ ] - fix foreign key error when trying to update candidate